Section 1509.01 | Division of oil and gas resources management - oil and gas definitions.

 (BB) "Annular overpressurization" means the accumulation of fluids within an annulus with sufficient pressure to allow migration of annular fluids into underground sources of drinking water.

-(CC) "Idle and orphaned well" means a well for which a bond has been forfeited or an abandoned well for which no money is available to plug the well in accordance with this chapter and rules adopted under it.
+(2) The owner has abandoned the well and there is no money available to plug the well in accordance with this chapter and the rules adopted under it.

 (DD) "Temporarily inactive well" means a well that has been granted temporary inactive status under section 1509.062 of the Revised Code.